 People are starting to become aware of the benefits of using CBD to help support health and wellness.
 And as they decide to try it themselves, one of the choices they often face is whether to opt for CBD isolate or full spectrum.

 With numerous products on the market, it can be a challenge to know which one is the best for you.
-Here, we discuss the difference between CBD isolate and full spectrum and how to select the right type of CBD for your needs.
+Here, we discuss the difference between CBD isolate vs full spectrum and how to select the right type of CBD for your needs.

 CBD - What you need to know

-Due to offering many of the therapeutic properties of cannabis without the ‘high’, CBD is being widely used by ever-increasing numbers of people for a variety of reasons.
+Due to offering many of the beneficial properties of cannabis without the ‘high’, CBD is being widely used by ever-increasing numbers of people for a variety of reasons.
 We’ll give you a quick overview of those next.

 What is CBD Isolate?

 CBD isolate is the purest form of cannabidiol.
 It comes in a number of forms; crystals, powder, wax, and crumble, among others.
 Isolate is becoming more popular with CBD users as it offers a fast-acting and convenient form of taking CBD.

 CBD isolate is extracted from the cannabis plant, usually industrial hemp - which is simply cannabis with low levels of THC, the cannabinoid that gets you ‘high’.
 Along with containing very little THC, hemp often produces CBD in high amounts.

 Extraction can be done via a number of different processes.
 Typically, these include techniques use carbon dioxide or a solvent blasted over plant material to ‘pull away’ the cannabinoids, fatty acids, and other plant material found naturally in hemp plants.